uboslinux/ubos-docs/sphinx/developers/site-json.rst

       of the certificate authorities that your TLS clients are using.
       Only shown to the root user.

+``tor`` (optional)
+  This section is optional.
+If it is given, this site is intended to be run as a Tor hidden service.

+  ``privatekey`` (optional)
+     Contains the Tor private key, if it has been allocated already.

 ``wellknown`` (optional)
    This section is optional.
 It contains the data for well-known files that your site may be using.